-A color index is analogous to a human's perception of color in the following manner: the wavelengths perceived as "blue" are also present when the colors "white" or "gray" are perceived.
+A color index is analogous to a human's perception of color (thus the name) in the following manner: the wavelengths perceived as "blue" are also present when the colors "white" or "gray" are perceived.
 We perceive the color blue when the ratio of the intensity in the blue wavelengths to the others (red, green, etc.) is high.
 Like this, color indexes, being differences in magnitude, express ratios of the intensity of different wavelength-ranges.

 EB-V = (B-V)Observed - (B-V)Intrinsic

 A good estimate of the color excess increases the accuracy and value of a star's color index.